Google Translate Disclaimer

 A recalculation decision specifies the recalculated child support amount and commencement date.
 The decision is provided to both parties and filed with the court.
 If the parties notify the service they have a case with the Maintenance Enforcement Office, a copy of the decision is sent to that office.

 Parties have 30 days to apply to court to vary or suspend the recalculation decision.

-The application form is available in the Apply section of this webpage.
-You may also contact the Child Support Recalculation Service to request an application form; it can be mailed or faxed to you.
+The application form is available in the Apply section.
+You may also contact the Child Support Recalculation Service to request an application form; it can be emailed, mailed or faxed to you.
 If you have any questions, please call (306) 787-5042 or toll free in Saskatchewan 1-833-825-1445.

-Recalculations can be completed on an annual basis.
-Parties can not apply sooner than 12 months following the most recent court order or recalculation decision.
+Recalculations can be completed six months from the date of the most recent agreement, court order or recalculation decision.
 A party can reapply by completing a new application form.

 Legislation regarding Child Support Recalculation can be found in section 21 of The Family Maintenance Regulations, 1998.

 We need your feedback to improve saskatchewan.ca.
 Help us improve